-- 1. Members are strongly encouraged to upload their submission to the State Communications Box folder at least two days prior to the beginning of State Fair.
+1. Members are strongly encouraged to upload their submission to the State Communications Box folder at least two days prior to the beginning of State Fair.
 Members need to include their name and county in the title of the file.
-Upload files to: https://uofi.app.box.com/f/bdfd27ca56d6411bad64967978e5c2ed - 2.
-Members are also required to bring hard copy of their project to drop off the morning that their county is exhibiting at the state fair.
+Upload files to: https://go.illinois.edu/ StateFairSubmissions.

+StateFairSubmissions.
+2. Members are also required to bring hard copy of their project to drop off the morning that their county is exhibiting at the state fair.

-COMMUNICATIONS: PUBLIC PRESENTATIONS
+COMMUNICATIONS: PUBLIC SPEAKING

 Counties may advance a total of 3 entries from any category to the state contest.
 A 4-H member may advance in one individual category and one team category.
-Participating Youth must be 8 years of age on or before September 1, 2022.
-Participating youth turning 14 years of age on or before September 1, 2022 must enroll as advanced.
+Participating Youth must be 8 years of age on or before September 1, 2023.
+Participating youth turning 14 years of age on or before September 1, 2023 must enroll as advanced.
 Enrollment in the Public Presentations project is required to participate in this section.
 No live animals are allowed in speeches.